The Latest

 Born 1981–1996

-Millennials have roundly rejected the bold, in-your-face aesthetic of the late 1980s and early 1990s in favor of neutral, calming aesthetics.
+Millennials have roundly rejected the bold, in-your-face aesthetic of the late 1980s and early 1990s in favor of neutral, soothing aesthetics.

-Having left behind the goldenrod and avocado-colored split-level ranch homes of their childhood, Gen Xers transitioned into McMansions when they became parents themselves.
+Having gone behind the gold bar and avocado-colored break up-level ranch houses of their youth, Gen Xers switched to McMansions when they became fathers and mothers themselves.

-And the excess wasn’t limited to just the living spaces.
-“I have two words for you: Tuscan.
-Kitchens,” Thornton continues.
-“This McMansion favorite leaned into orange-toned woods, buttercream-colored faux finishes, and terracotta tiles.”
+And the extra was not tied to simply the residential areas.
+“I even have sentences for you: Tuscan.
+Cuisine,” Thornton insists.
+“This McMansion favorite leaned into orange-toned wood, buttercream-colored faux finishes, and terracotta tiles.”

-And when those Millennials grew up, they said goodbye to all that.
-“Millennials have a pretty strong aversion to the bold, kitschy colors that defined much of the late ’80s and early ’90s,” says Shea.
-“The loud, geometric, almost cartoonish design elements of the era feel chaotic compared to the calming, neutral environments millennials tend to favor today.
-In many ways, millennials rejected the visual noise of that period, opting instead for muted earth tones, soft minimalism, and a more curated, intentional approach to interiors.
-For us, it’s less about making a loud statement and more about creating spaces that feel serene, grounded, and authentic.”
+And when the Millennials grew up, they said goodbye to all that.
+“Millennials have a pretty strong aversion to the scary, kitschy colors that defined much of the late ’80s and early ’90s,” Shea says.
+“The loud, geometric, almost cartoonish layouts of the era feel chaotic compared to the calming, impartial environments that millennials generally tend to prefer today.
+In many ways, millennials rejected the visual noise of that era as an alternative, dampened, and more selective approach minimal earth tones For us, it’s less about making a noisy statement and more about developing areas that experience peaceful, grounded and real.”

 Related Story